Find Affordable College Courses

 $8,736 Average Tuition & Fees

-North Idaho College did quite well in this year’s ranking of the best value schools for health professions students.
-It came in at #13 on the list.
-Located in the city of Coeur d'Alene, NIC is a public school with a small student population.
+North Idaho College ranked #13 on this year’s Best Value Health Professions Schools in the Rocky Mountains Region list.
+Located in the city of Coeur d'Alene, NIC is a public college with a small student population.

-NIC undergraduate students pay an average of $8,736 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at NIC are $8,736 per year.
 On average, health professions graduates from NIC take out $16,350 in student loans while working on their degree.

 Read More…